mostlygeek/ts-plug/docs/ts-unplug.md

 ```

 ts-unplug:
-1. Connects to your Tailscale network
+1. Connects to your tailnet
 2. Establishes a connection to the remote service
 3. Listens on localhost
 4. Forwards all traffic through the encrypted Tailscale connection